ChengHao1211/Blood-Bank-System/README.md

 JDBC: Java Database Connectivity for seamless interaction with the MySQL database.

 ## Setup Instructions
-Database Setup: Install MySQL and create a database named bloodbank.
+Database Setup: Install MySQL and create a database named Bloodbank.
 Import the provided SQL script (bloodbank.sql) to set up the required tables.

 IDE Configuration: Import the project into your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
 Library Dependencies: Ensure that the MySQL JDBC driver is added to the project's build path for database connectivity.